Updated: Oct 23

 To most students, speaking in a new language feels scary

 While they all understand on an intellectual level that nothing serious will happen if they make a mistake, schools has drilled in their heads that mistakes of any kind are unacceptable and something to be ashamed of.

-A huge part of my work is to remind students that the only thing that happens when they make a mistake is that they learn something new.
+A huge part of my work is to remind students that the only thing that happens when they make a mistake, is that they're learning something new.
 And to do that, I not only use personal examples to show that even the teacher makes mistakes, but also humour.